 After a big day, like Easter, when you’ve had an enormous influx of new visitors, it is vital to make it as easy as possible for people to know how to take the next steps of finding a small group and volunteering in an area of ministry.

-We never move beyond the task of reaching new people, and we never give up the ministry of connecting people more deeply in relationships within the body of Christ.
-This is how churches grow—they work at reaching new people, and they work at keeping the people they’re reaching.
+We never move beyond the task of reaching people who are new, and we never give up the ministry of connecting people more deeply in relationships within the body of Christ.
+This is how churches grow—they work at reaching people, and they work at keeping the people they’re reaching.